fkasler/dolosjs/README.md

 You will want the device to call home once it gets a WAN connection.
 To do this, modify /etc/ppp/ip-up.d/dolos\_callback and replace it with a callback of your choice.
 The example shows how simple it is to join a Zerotier network as a callback.
 You could also initiate a reverse shell, reverse SSH tunnel, VPN callback, etc.

 The project is designed to expect a management subdomain of 172.31.255.0/24.
-To make live easy as an operator, it is best to set up a OpenVPN or Zerotier network in that range.
+To make life easy as an operator, it is best to set up a OpenVPN or Zerotier network in that range.
 That way, your Dolos device and laptop will both recieve an IP in that range, and you just need to set up a few routes and DNS settings on your laptop/VM to access the target network for post-exploitation.

 Finally, set the attack to autorun via the finish\_setup.sh script: